fastify/fastify-reply-from/README.md

 #### `http2`

-You can either set `http2` to `true` or set the settings object to connect to a HTTP/2 server.
+You can either set `http2` to `true` or set the settings object to connect to an HTTP/2 server.
 The `http2` settings object has the shape of:

 ```js